[4DOS.INFO]

 2006-02-18 Now that 4NT and Take Command V. 7.01 are out, Rex Conn is inviting feature suggestions for the planned version 8.
 If you think you have a good idea, or want to strengthen the demand for an already proposed feature, join the support group and chime in!

 2006-02-10 Added Google Site Search to the navigation bar (upon the urgent request of one individual).
 I am disappointed, however: all these tools search only in their already indexed database.
-So a search today for "plug-ins" or "plug-in" doesn't lead you to the 4DOS Links page in Google, and Crawl-it (see Search page) even list pages no longer in existence and knows of no page updates in the last 4 weeks here.
+So a search today for "plugins" or "plugin" doesn't lead you to the 4DOS Links page in Google, and Crawl-it (see Search page) even list pages no longer in existence and knows of no page updates in the last 4 weeks here.

 Facit: you cannot dependably search this or any site automatically using an external site search engine.
 Visit pages with relevant topics and use your browser's page search function.